2026 PDC World Darts Championship: Draw

-The draw for the tournament will be held on 24 November.
-Of the 128 qualifiers, the top 32 players on the PDC Order of Merit will be seeded in standard seeding positions in the first round.
-The next qualifiers, ranked 33 to 64, will be randomly drawn into the left hand side of the draw.
-These 64 players will be matched up against the remaining 64 qualifiers, who are also drawn at random.
+The draw for the tournament was held on 24 November 2025, conducted live on Sky Sports News and YouTube by former semi-finalists Wayne Mardle and Mark Webster.
+Of the 128 qualifiers, the top 32 players on the PDC Order of Merit were seeded in standard seeding positions in the first round.
+The next qualifiers, ranked 33 to 64, were randomly drawn into the left hand side of the draw.
+These 64 players were matched up against the remaining 64 qualifiers, who were also drawn at random.

+Numbers to the left of a player's name show the 32 seeded players for the tournament.
+The 48 international qualifiers are indicated by 'Q'.
+The figures to the right of a player's name show their three-dart average in a match.
+Players in bold denote match winners.